Emissions Reduction Fund

-Emissions Reduction Fund builds on the Carbon Farming Initiative (CFI) and provides ongoing opportunities for farmers and land managers to participate in emissions reduction projects.
+The Emissions Reduction Fund is a voluntary scheme that provides ongoing opportunities for farmers and land managers to participate in emissions reduction and carbon sequestration (capture and storage of carbon) projects.

-The aim of the Emissions Reduction Fund is to reduce emissions at lowest cost and contribute towards Australia’s 2020 emissions reduction target of five per cent below 2000 levels by 2020.
+The aim of the Emissions Reduction Fund is to reduce emissions at lowest cost and contribute towards Australia’s emissions reduction target of 26 to 28 per cent below 2005 levels by 2030.

-Through the Emissions Reduction Fund, the Australian Government will purchase lowest cost emissions reductions from across the economy, providing an incentive to businesses, households and landowners to proactively reduce their emissions.
-The government provided $2.55 billion in the 2014-15 Budget to establish the Emissions Reduction Fund.
-Payment will be made as emissions reductions are verified.
+Through the Emissions Reduction Fund, the Australian Government will purchase lowest cost emissions reductions and sequestered carbon from across the economy, providing an incentive to businesses, households and landowners to proactively reduce their emissions or sequester carbon.

-The Department of the Environment is developing new methods for businesses to use to estimate emissions reductions.
+The Department of the Environment and Energy is developing new methods for businesses to use to estimate emissions reductions.

 The Clean Energy Regulator administers the Emissions Reduction Fund, manages contracts and runs auctions.